AndrewBroz/lunch-picker/README.md

 -----------

-Check out the [Postman blog post][blog] for a high-level overview of the Lunch Picker collection.
+Check out the [Postman blog post][blog] for some background and a high-level overview of the Lunch Picker collection.

 _MIT License, Copyright (c) 2017 [Andrew Broz][abroz]_